Challenges and innovations: orthopaedics and trauma across the life span

 CPD hours: 7

 Calls for abstract submissions are now closed.
-The full programme will be announced at the start of September.
+Full programme now available to view.

 Explore the challenges and innovations in orthopaedic and fracture trauma care for patients, ranging from children and young people to the older person.
 Themes include: